scxbrian/flashlearnai/README.md

 # FlashLearn AI - Smart Learning Platform

 A modern, AI-powered learning platform that transforms any document into interactive flashcards and quizzes.
+Built by Brian Kennedy and Lynder Scheville

 ## 🚀 Features